MetaMask/metamask-docs/wallet/reference/sdk-js-options.md

 <!--/tabs-->

-Enables or disables directly using the MetaMask browser extension if it's detected.
+Enables or disables automatically using the MetaMask browser extension if it's detected.
 The default is `false`.

 ### forceDeleteProvider